mtso/simple-router/README.md

-# simple router
+# Static Site Router

-Simple client-side routing script to turn static websites into SPA's.
+Client-side routing script to turn static websites into SPA's.

-## todo
+## Todo
-- Use body content only when replacing body
-- Dynamically update title
 - Dynamically load and unload scripts and stylesheets